Unique visitor analytics

 • Roaring bitmap

-Roaring bitmaps are compressed bitmaps for indexing.
-The data compression and deduplication features of roaring bitmaps are suitable for UV computing in big data scenarios.
-Roaring bitmaps have the following characteristics:
+Roaring bitmaps are compressed bitmaps designed for indexing.
+Their data compression and deduplication capabilities make them well suited for UV computing in big data scenarios.
+Key characteristics:

 • In a roaring bitmap, 216 chunks are constructed for 32-bit integers and correspond to the 16 most significant bits of the 32-bit integers.
 The 16 least significant bits of the 32-bit integer are mapped to a single bit in each chunk.
 The capacity of a single chunk is determined by the existing maximum value in the chunk.